AMDmi3/opening_hours.js/README.md

 This project uses http://i18next.com/ for translation.

 Translations can be made in the file [js/i18n-resources.js][ohlib.js/i18n-resources.js].
 Just copy the whole English block, change the language code to the one you are adding and make your translation.
 You can open the [demo.html](/demo.html) to see the result of your work.
 To complete your localization add the translated language name to the other languages.
+Week and month names are translatated by [moment.js][moment-lib].

 Note that this resource file does also provide the localization for the [opening\_hours\_map][].
 This can also be tested by cloning the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.
 Or just follow the installation instructions from the [opening\_hours\_map][].